remzh/OpenTrivia/docs/socketio.md

 Hosts connect to a host-specific, secure namespace (`/secure`).

 In order for a host to connect, they must have authenticated via the host key set using the `HOST_KEY` environment variable.
 Otherwise, the connection request will be rejected.

+Host documentation will be added in the coming few weeks.